Deutsche Telekom faces tough call on U.S. mobile exit

 "They have already failed once, they don't want to fail again," said a banker familiar with the group's thinking.

-An approach by Softbank for T-Mobile US would be the latest in a series of deals in a global telecoms industry looking to build scale to fend off competition and take advantage of low borrowing costs.
-Verizon is buying out its U.S. mobile partner Vodafone (VOD.L), while Mexican telecoms tycoon Carlos Slim has made multi-billion dollar investments in Europe.
+Any approach by Softbank for T-Mobile US, which has been the subject of media reports since December, would be the latest in a series of mooted deals in a telecoms industry looking to fend off competition from cable firms and take advantage of low borrowing costs.
+Verizon is in the midst of buying out its U.S. mobile partner Vodafone, while Mexican telecoms tycoon Carlos Slim has made multi-billion dollar investments in Europe.

 "They could wait a couple of years now that the company is performing well," said the banker.